They're the holiday movies you watch - over and over - every holiday season year after year...

-Check out our Top Ten picks for the most memorable Christmas movies of all time with links & resources to historical background info, behind the scenes film notes, quotes, clips or trailers :
+Check out our Top Ten picks for the most memorable Christmas movies of all time with links & resources to historical background info, behind the scenes film notes, quotes, clips and trailers :

 1. It's a Wonderful Life (1946) - PLOT SUMMARY: Everyone's top favorite Christmas movie sees George escaping the clutches of evil Mr. Potter to suddenly realize he's the richest man in town.
 (Thanks, Clarence!)